tomas-fryza/avr-course/labs/08-asm/README.md

 A maximum-length LFSR produces an m-sequence i.e. it cycles through all possible 2^N−1 states which look like pseudo-random values.
 If XOR gates are used, the illegal state is all zeros because this case will never change.
 A state with all ones is illegal when using an XNOR feedback, because the counter would remain locked-up in this state.

 1. Consider a 4-bit shift register whose input (LSB bit) is formed by an XNOR gate with taps [4, 3] and the initial value is 0000 [[5]](https://www.edn.com/tutorial-linear-feedback-shift-registers-lfsrs-part-1/).
-Explore LFSR algorithm within `lfsr4_fibonacci_asm` assembly function, complete Timer1 overflow handler and generate 4-bit pseudo-random seguences for different Tap positions.
+Explore LFSR algorithm within `lfsr4_fibonacci_asm` assembly function, complete Timer1 overflow handler and generate 4-bit pseudo-random sequences for different Tap positions.
 How many states are generated for every settings?

    | **Tap position** | **Generated values** | **Length** |
    | :-: | :-- | :-: |